rohamSadeghi/link_swift/README.md

 ``cd link_swift``

-C. Create your virtual env and nstall the required packages using pip:
+C. Create your virtual env and install the required packages using pip:

 ``pip install -r requirements.txt``